jni/git-tutorial/3-github.md

 > on git.
 It provides repository hosting as well as a suite of
 > workflows to aid collaboration.

-In this section you will learn about pushing, pulling, forks, and pull requests.
+In this section you will learn about *remote repositories*, which are histories that are not next to your working directory.
+The operations involved in using these include pushing, pulling, forking, and pull requests.

 ## Mini-exercise: pushing your project back to GitHub